 They are also good for dogs that have lost mobility due to health problems like arthritis.
 Some dogs with really short legs will also have trouble managing stairs, but a ramp is a perfect solution.

 Ramps can be purchased at the same vendors who sell stair sets.
-The price of ramps are slightly higher than some steps, like this one from Pet Gear that costs about $50.
+The price of ramps is slightly higher than some steps, like this one from Pet Gear which costs about $50.
 Like with steps, there are many materials and styles to choose from.